Native American Fish and Wildlife Society Announces New Executive Director

 Thorstenson will serve as chief administrator under the guidance and direction of the NAFWS board of directors to achieve the organization's mission to assist Native American and Alaska Native Tribes to conserve, protect, and enhance their fish and wildlife resources.

 She joins the NAFWS staff from her professional consultant business in healthcare planning, organizational management, qualitative and quantitative research, wildlife and environmental surveying, grant writing, compliance, and management services.
-She has six years in health management and administration with the Indian Health Service.
-She attained a Ph.D in biological science from South Dakota State University and is an adjunct professor at Oglala Lakota College.
-As a wildlife habitat biologist for seven years with the Cheyenne River Sioux Tribe in 2000, one of the projects she assisted with is the reintroduction of the Black-footed Ferret doing research and monitoring.
+She has six years in health management and administration.
+She attained a PhD in biological science from South Dakota State University and has been an adjunct professor at Oglala Lakota College.
+As a wildlife habitat biologist for seven years with the Cheyenne River Sioux Tribe in 2000, one of the projects she assisted with was the reintroduction of the Black-footed Ferret doing research and monitoring.

 Thorstenson grew up on a cattle ranch which she says “instilled a love for the land and environment” and more importantly, that she is excited to be back in this field of tribal natural resources.
 She added, “Native American Tribes are doing some awesome things in the management of natural resources and I am looking forward to highlighting their success while helping to build strong relationships.”